aryairani/fprg-minutes/01-Intro+FPiS-1.md

 - automatically optimized\*\*
 - necessarily correct\*\*\*

-I played with Haskell, OCaml; was deterred by an inability to understand the compiler errors.
+I played with Haskell, OCaml; was deterred by my inability to understand the compiler errors.
 I gave up and went back to Perl. :wink:

 I found Scala 5 years later; the transition from OOP Java to FP Scala could be done more gradually.
-Scala is called a "scalable language", because "it scales with you as you learn."
+Scala is said to be a "scalable language", because "it scales with you as you learn."

 Using pure or mostly-pure FP on longer-term projects has been super rewarding.
 A major feature change is a lot of work, but the compiler tells you every spot that hasn't been made to be consistent, and once the compiler is satisfied, you often have a complex system that, defying all intuition, works correctly on the first run.
 I still get mad at the compiler errors sometimes though.

 ### \* "High-level"
 Well-typed FP has its own set of programming patterns that are thought by some to more naturally express computation abstractions.
-This is vague, but the book gets into them in Chapters 9–11.
+The previous sentence is vague, but the book gets into them in Chapters 9–11.

 ### \*\* "Automatically Optimized"
 FP effectively places restrictions on how your code works.
 With these restrictions, the compiler can prove